Nikola Topić: Early career

 Topić grew up playing basketball for KK Defense from his native Novi Sad from which he joined the Crvena zvezda youth system in June 2020.

 Professional career

 Crvena zvezda (2022–2024)

 On 28 March 2022, Topić made his professional debut for Crvena zvezda in an ABA League match against Slovenian side Krka at the age of 16.
 He scored 4 points and had 5 assists over 16 minutes of playing time.
-At 16 years, seven months and eighteen days of age, he became the youngest player in club's history to score points for Crvena zvezda in the ABA League.
-On 1 April 2022, Topić made his EuroLeague debut in an 82–57 loss to Bayern Munich, becoming one of youngest players to ever play in the EuroLeague at 16 years and 253 days of age.
+At 16 years, seven months and eighteen days of age, he became the youngest player in club history to score points for Crvena zvezda in the ABA League.
+On 1 April 2022, Topić made his EuroLeague debut in an 82–57 loss to Bayern Munich, becoming one of the youngest players to ever play in the EuroLeague at 16 years and 253 days of age.

 2022–23 season

 At the start of the 2022–23 season, Topić was loaned to the Serbian team Slodes in September 2022.
 He returned to Crvena zvezda shortly after, and played with the team from October until December of the same year, during which in limited role he averaged 3.4 points over seven ABA League games.

 On 9 January 2023, the ABA League declined and cancelled Topić's transfer to FMP Meridian.
 Eventually, he was loaned to OKK Beograd for the rest of the 2022–23 season.
 With OKK Beograd, he appeared in 19 games of the Serbian League, averaging 17.8 points on 55.2% shooting from the field, 5.3 assists and 3.8 rebounds per game.